zendframework/zend-expressive/doc/book/features/router/fast-route.md

   environment.
 Commenting or omitting this option is equivalent to having it set to `false`
-- `cache_file` (string) This is an optional parameter that represents the path of the dispatch data cache file relative to the zend-expressive working directory.
+- `cache_file` (string) This is an optional parameter that represents the path of the dispatch data cache file.
+It can be provided as an absolute file path or as a path relative to the zend-expressive working directory.
-  The default is `data/cache/fastroute.php.cache`. `data/cache` is the default zend-expressive cache directory created by the skeleton application.
+  It defaults to `data/cache/fastroute.php.cache`, where `data/cache` is the commonly defined zend-expressive cache directory created by the skeleton application.
-  An absolute file path is also supported.
+  An explicit absolute file path is recommended since the php `include` construct will skip searching in the `include_path`s and the current  directory.
   If you choose a custom path make sure that the containing directory exists and is writable by the owner of the php process.
 As for other zend-expressive cached configuaration, you need to purge this file in order to enable any newly